Ustilago filiformis

 Similar Species

-There may be other species that affect Glyceria in a similar way.
-Spore-size should be checked.
-To be certain of ID, expert examination of a specimen is recommended
+There may be other species that affect Glyceria in a similar way, but have a different spore-size.

 Identification difficulty